gaultier/blog/sha.md

   Range (min … max):   293.7 ms … 304.2 ms    10 runs
 ```

-Granted, computing the hash for the whole file should be slightly faster, than computing the hash for N chunks, because the final step for SHA1 is about padding the data to make it 64 bytes aligned and extracing the digest value from the state computed so far.
+Granted, computing the hash for the whole file should be slightly faster than computing the hash for N chunks, because the final step for SHA1 is about padding the data to make it 64 bytes aligned and extracing the digest value from the state computed so far with some bit operations.
 But still, the order of magnitude could/should be ~300 milliseconds, not ~30 seconds!

 Why is it so slow then?
 I can see on CPU profiles that the SHA1 function takes all of the startup time.
 The SHA1 code is simplistic, it does not use any SIMD or intrisics directly.
-And that's fine, because when it's compiled with optimizations on, the compiler does a pretty good job at auto-vectorizing most of the code, and it's reallt fast.
-But the issue is that this code is working one byte at a time.
+And that's fine, because when it's compiled with optimizations on, the compiler does a pretty good job at optimizing and auto-vectorizing the code, and it's really fast, around ~300 ms. But the issue is that this code is working one byte at a time.
 And Adress Sanitizer, with its nice runtime and bounds checks, makes each memory access **very** expensive.
+So we accidentally wrote a stress-test for Asan.

+Let's first review the simple version.

 ## Standard C

 To isolate the issue, I have created a simple benchmark program.
 It reads the `.torrent` file, and the dowload file, in my case the `.iso` NetBSD image.
-Every chunk gets hashed and this gets compared with the expected value.
+Every chunk gets hashed and this gets compared with the expected value (a SHA1 hash, or digest, is 20 bytes long).
 To simplify, I skip the decoding of the `.torrent` file, and harcode where exactly in the file are the expected hashes.
 The only difficulty is that the last piece might be shorter than the others.

 ```c
 #include <fcntl.h>